Paris Métro: 1960–1990: development of the RER

 The network grew saturated during the 1950s.
 Outdated technology limited the number of trains, which led the RATP to stop extending lines and concentrate on modernisation.
 The MP 51 prototype was built, testing both rubber-tyred metro and basic automatic driving on the voie navette.
-The first replacements of the older Sprague trains began with experimental articulated trains and then with mainstream rubber-tyred metro MP 55 and MP 59, some of the latter still in service (Line 11).
+The first replacements of the older Sprague trains began with experimental articulated trains and then with mainstream rubber-tyred Métro MP 55 and MP 59, some of the latter having only retired in 2025.
 Thanks to newer trains and better signalling, trains ran more frequently.

 The population boomed from 1950 to 1980.
 Car ownership became more common and suburbs grew further from the centre of Paris.
 The main railway stations, termini of the suburban rail lines, were overcrowded during rush hour.
-The short distance between metro stations slowed the network and made it unprofitable to build extensions.
-The solution in the 1960s was to revive a project abandoned at the end of the 19th century: joining suburban lines to new underground portions in the city centre as the Réseau Express Régional (regional express network; RER).
+The short distance between Métro stations slowed the network and made it unprofitable to build extensions.
+The solution in the 1960s was to revive a project abandoned at the end of the 19th century: joining suburban lines together through new express underground portions in the city centre : the Réseau Express Régional (regional express network; RER).

 The RER plan initially included one east–west line and two north–south lines.
 RATP bought two unprofitable SNCF lines—the Ligne de Saint-Germain (westbound) and the Ligne de Vincennes (eastbound) with the intention of joining them and to serve multiple districts of central Paris with new underground stations.
 The new line created by this merger became Line A. The Ligne de Sceaux, which served the southern suburbs and was bought by the CMP in the 1930s, would be extended north to merge with a line of the SNCF and reach the new Charles de Gaulle Airport in Roissy.
-This became Line B. These new lines were inaugurated in 1977 and their wild success outperformed all the most optimistic forecasts to the extent that line A is the most used urban rail line in the world with nearly 300 million journeys a year.
+This became Line B. These new lines were inaugurated in 1977 and their wild success outperformed the most optimistic forecasts, so much so that RER line A is the most used urban rail line in Europe with nearly 300 million journeys a year.